djpasseyjr/ReservoirSpecialization/README.md

 ```
 **Add repo directory to PYTHONPATH**

 Open your `.bashrc` or `.bash_profile` file.
-(It should be located in your home directory for Linux or Mac.
-I'm not sure about Windows) Add the following line:
+(It should be located in your home directory for Linux or Mac.)
+Add the following line:
 ```
 export PYTHONPATH="${PYTHONPATH}:/path/to/repo/ReservoirSpecialization"
 ```